 He must do so in order to deliver a message that will save the kingdom.
 And thus the “ 500 – le Héraut de la Madeloc ” (otherwise known as the Argelès Triathalon) was born.

-Back for it’s ninth edition, athletes will be tested to their limits on Sunday 27th May.
-Time to beat : a scorching 2h42’18s, set by local hero, Jean Vincent Carbou, in last year’s race.
+Athletes will be tested to their limits on Sunday 12th May with a time to beat of a scorching 2h42’18s, set by local hero, Jean Vincent Carbou, in 2017’s race.

-The main event kicks off at 9am on Sunday and adheres to the Olympic Triathalon regulations.
+The main event, Triathlon M, kicks off at 9am and adheres to the Olympic Triathalon regulations.
 Starting with a 1500m open-water swim, competitors will then do a single 45km bike circuit through the Albères before finishing with a 10km race along the beach front.

 Fancy giving it a go but daunted by the prospect ?
-Try the taster course, the Triathlon XS, at 1.30pm, covering a 300m swim, a 10km cycle and a 2.5km run) and release the triathelete within.
-Kids can get involved too on Saturday afternoon !
+Try the taster course, the Triathlon XS, at 1.30pm, covering a 300m swim, a 10km cycle and a 2.5km run.
+Kids can get involved too!